gorocks/seed/README.md

 AVAILABLE COMMANDS

        version     Prints the current Seed version
-    httptest    set up a http server for test new         Creates a  app for template
+       gen         seed generator proto avro and db model httptest    set up a http server for test new         Creates a  app for template
        validate    do code validate use gometalinter

 Use seed help [command] for more information about a command.